refulgentsummer/refulgentsummer/README.md

 **Prompt tooling** (2024–25).
 Testing harnesses that run a prompt against real user records and score the outputs, side-by-side model comparison, a prompt-template compiler, and the evaluation habit that came with them.
 The 47 production prompts above were shipped through this tooling.

-**Before software.** FAITHIFY (2013), Unitarian Universalism's crowdfunding platform, designed and run from inside the UUA; it has moved more than $2 million to congregational projects.
-Sacred Design Lab (2019–2023), a research and design consultancy I co-founded, with its own methodology, strategy screens, and the *Design for the Human Soul* tract.
-A Harvard Divinity School course on congregational polity, designed and taught.

 ## How I work

 Soul-centered design principles fuel my work.